ELMASOUDY-SARA/binary_trees/README.md

 Max Binary Heap
 typedef struct binary_tree_s heap_t;
 Note: For tasks 0 to 23 (included), you have to deal with simple binary trees.
 They are not BSTs, thus they don’t follow any kind of rule.

+Print function
+To match the examples in the tasks, you are given this function

+This function is used only for visualization purposes.
+You don’t have to push it to your repo.
+It may not be used during the correction